Cemetery Man: Plot

 Dellamorte encounters two more unnamed women, identical in appearance to his now-dead lover.
 The first is an assistant to the new mayor.
 She confesses to Dellamorte that she is terrified of sexual penetration, so Dellamorte demands to have his penis removed by the local doctor.
 Refusing to do so, the doctor instead gives him an injection to induce temporary impotence.
 Meanwhile, the woman, following being raped by and falling in love with her employer, has lost her phobia.
 She plans to marry her rapist and discards the cemetery man.

-His grip on reality slipping, Dellamorte heads into town at night and kills the punks who have made fun of him for years.
 He encounters a third manifestation of the woman he loves, and they go to bed together, but when he later learns she is a prostitute, he kills her and two other women by setting their house on fire.
 Franco is accused of these murders after killing his wife and child, and attempts suicide.
 Dellamorte goes to visit Franco in the hospital.
 Sitting by the hospital bed, he casually murders a nun, a nurse, and a doctor.
 Franco claims to not recognize him.
 Distraught and confused, Dellamorte screams out a confession, but is ignored.

 Gnaghi and Dellamorte pack up their car and leave Buffalora.
 Gnaghi's head is injured when Dellamorte slams on the brakes.
 They exit the vehicle and walk to the edge of the road, where it drops into a chasm.
 Gnaghi begins to seize and collapses to the ground.
 Dellamorte realizes that the rest of the world does not exist.
 Fearing his assistant is dying, he loads a gun with two dumdum bullets to finish them both off.
 However, Dellamorte cannot bring himself to shoot his friend.
 Gnaghi wakes up, drops the gun off the cliff, and asks to be taken home, speaking clearly for the first time.
 Dellamorte replies: "Gna."
 As the credits roll, the camera zooms out to reveal the two men standing in a snowglobe.